blair-mmai/AzureML_SentimentAnalysis/Executive-Overview-of-Microsoft-Azure-ML-Studio---for-use-in-Sentiment-Analysis.md

 ## **Using ML Studio & Text Analytics API**

-The Text Analytics API can be used for four (4) types of Analysis, however, our focus for this tutorial will be on Sentiment Analysis.
+The Text Analytics API can be used for four (4) types of Analysis (11), however, our focus for this tutorial will be on Sentiment Analysis.

-1. Sentiment Analysis
+1. Sentiment Analysis (12)
 > the use of natural language processing, text analysis, computational linguistics, and biometrics to systematically identify, extract, quantify, and study affective states and subjective information
-2. Key Phrase Extraction
+2. Key Phrase Extraction (13)
 > Keyword extraction is tasked with the automatic identification of terms that best describe the subject of a document.
 Key phrases, key terms, key segments or just keywords are the terminology which is used for defining the terms that represent the most relevant information contained in the document
-3. Language Detection
+3. Language Detection (14)
 > In natural language processing, language identification or language guessing is the problem of determining which natural language given content is in.
 Computational approaches to this problem view it as a special case of text categorization, solved with various statistical methods
-4. Named Entity Recognition
+4. Named Entity Recognition (15)
 > Named-entity recognition is a subtask of information extraction that seeks to locate and classify named entities mentioned in unstructured text into pre-defined categories such as person names, organizations, locations, medical codes, time expressions, quantities, monetary values, percentages, etc.

-There are several business use cases for Text Analytics API services, such as:
+There are several business use cases for Text Analytics API services, such as (16):

 * Identifying customer insights to predict or prevent things like churn:
 > Analyzing customer satisfaction survey results